 A January trip to Iceland promises enchanting snowy landscapes, shimmering northern lights, and chilly temperatures.
 To fully enjoy this winter wonderland, thoughtful packing is essential.

-Footwear: Insulated, waterproof boots with a sturdy grip are a must.
+- Footwear: Insulated, waterproof boots with a sturdy grip are a must.
 Iceland's terrain can be slippery and wet, especially with ice and snow.
-If possible, bring crampons, as the streets can be very slippery when covered in ice.
+Bring crampons if possible, as the streets can be very slippery when covered in ice.

-Accessories: Woolen or thermal socks, a warm hat covering your ears, and a scarf or buff will protect against biting winds.
-Bring warm waterproof gloves.
+- Accessories: Woolen or thermal socks, a warm hat covering your ears, and a scarf or buff will protect against biting winds.
+Bring warm, waterproof gloves to keep your hands safe from the cold.
 If you plan to go northern lights hunting, you can bring additional touch-sensitive gloves so you can take photos and adjust any camera settings without removing them.

-Swimwear: Don't forget this!
+- Swimwear: Don't forget swimwear!
 Even in January, you might want to relax in one of Iceland's geothermal pools or the famous Blue Lagoon.

 Lastly, always check the weather forecast and adjust your clothing accordingly.
-The harshness of winter varies from year to year, and Iceland's weather can be unpredictable.
-Being prepared ensures your adventure is comfortable, memorable, and safe.
+The harshness of winter varies from year to year, and Iceland's weather can be rather unpredictable.
+Being prepared ensures your adventure is comfortable, memorable, and safe!

 - See more about What To Pack for Iceland for All Seasons